ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/IRadarWaveformSarPulseIntegration.rst

 IRadarWaveformSarPulseIntegration
 =================================

-.. py:class:: IRadarWaveformSarPulseIntegration
+.. py:class:: ansys.stk.core.stkobjects.IRadarWaveformSarPulseIntegration

    object

    Provide access to the properties and methods defining the pulse integration for a SAR waveform.

-.. py:currentmodule:: ansys.stk.core.stkobjects
+.. py:currentmodule:: IRadarWaveformSarPulseIntegration

 Overview
 --------